Post-doctoral fellow in radiation physics

 - Relevant post-doctoral work experience in academia or elsewhere.

-- Strong internal and external communication skills, leadership qualities.
+- Strong internal and external communication skills as well as leadership qualities.

 - Experience in coaching and teaching PhD students and junior postdocs is an asset.